Finance Manager – Temple Church Trust

 Based in City of London

-Temple Church, located right in the heart of Legal London, serves the two legal colleges of Inner and Middle Temple, two of the four Inns of Court responsible for calling barristers to the Bar of England and Wales.
-The Church plays a key role in caring for the Inns’ members and their families, and for all those others — students, pupils, barristers, judges and staff of the Inns who work and live in the Temple.
+Temple Church is located in the Temple, City of London.
+Known as the “Mother Church of the Common Law”, and birthplace of Magna Carta, the Church serves the legal colleges of Inner and Middle Temple, two of the four Inns of Court responsible for calling barristers to the Bar of England and Wales.

 How to apply: